naitikmundra/Money-Pipes/README.md

 `pip install flask`
 Also make sure you have python installed.

-If you are still unable to run, You can chek the basic html//css frontend code in the Basic front end folder
+If you are still unable to run, You can chek the basic html//css frontend code in the Templates folder or simply check functionality at  https://naitikmundra18.pythonanywhere.com